ISCHEMIC STROKE / ETIOLOGY

 Therapy

-- plasma exchange is indicated in non-corpuscular HVS
+- plasma exchange is indicated for non-corpuscular HVS

-- elevated serum viscosity alone is not an indication for PE – careful evaluation of the clinical manifestations of hyperviscosity syndrome is required (do not delay PE if present)
+- elevated serum viscosity alone is not an indication for PE – careful evaluation of the clinical manifestations of HVS is required (do not delay PE if symptoms indicative of HVS are present)

-- exceptionally, PE can be performed as a stand-alone palliative procedure in the context of symptomatic therapy of malignant disease
+- exceptionally, PE can be utilized as a stand-alone palliative measure in the context of symptomatic therapy of malignant disease

-- corpuscular HVS can be managed by therapeutic leukapheresis, erythrocytapheresis, or thrombocyte apheresis
+- corpuscular HVS can be managed by therapeutic phlebotomy, leukapheresis, erythrocytapheresis, or thrombocyte apheresis

-- treatment of hypercalcemia (occurs in up to 30% of patients with malignancy and often worsens HSV symptoms)
+- treatment of hypercalcemia (occurring in up to 30% of patients with malignancies and often worsening HSV symptoms)